 - 6.1 Definition of a Team - 6.1.1 A team shall consist of one athlete with an intellectual disability and one Unified partner without an intellectual disability. - 6.2 Purpose for this Level of Play - 6.2.1 For the Special Olympics athlete golfer that has a basic to moderate level understanding of golf, this level is designed to give the Special Olympics athlete an opportunity to transition from Level 2 to Level 3 and to progress under the guidance of a Unified partner whose ability and knowledge of golf is more advanced than that of the Special Olympics athlete.
 As a result, this level does not function in the traditional Unified Sports model where teammates are expected to be of similar ability. - 6.2.2 For more experienced Special Olympics athlete golfers, this level is also designed for athletes and Unified partners that have comparable ability levels and knowledge of the sport.
 This scenario would more closely resemble the traditional Unified Sports model whereby the teammates would be of similar ability.
-Even if the athlete has the skill set to play individually in Level 4 or 5, he/she may choose to continue playing at Level 3. - 6.2.3 This level of play is designed for an alternative type of competition for the player capable of playing at Level 4. - 6.2.4 The players should be capable of playing independently. - 6.3 Form of Play - 6.3.1 Foursomes Rule 29 of the Rules of Golf (Alternate Shot) The players play alternately from the teeing grounds and then alternate strokes until the ball is holed.
-Example: If Player "A" plays from the tee on the odd-numbered holes, then Player "B" would play from the tee on the even-numbered holes.
-Only one ball is in play on a hole. - 6.4 Scoring - 6.4.1 Once the ball is in play on each hole, the players shall alternate turns hitting the ball until the ball is holed or until 10 strokes have been played.
+Even if the athlete has the skill set to play individually in Level 4 or 5, he/she may choose to continue playing at Level 3. - 6.2.3 This level of play is designed for an alternative type of competition for the player capable of playing at Level 4. - 6.2.4 The players should be capable of playing independently. - 6.3 Form of Play - 6.3.1 Foursomes Rule 29 of the Rules of Golf (Alternate Shot) The golfers play alternately from the teeing grounds and then alternate strokes until the ball is holed.
+Example: If golfer "A" plays from the tee on the odd-numbered holes, then golfer "B" would play from the tee on the even-numbered holes.
+Only one ball is in play on a hole. - 6.4 Scoring - 6.4.1 Once the ball is in play on each hole, the golfers shall alternate turns hitting the ball until the ball is holed or until 10 strokes have been played. - 6.4.2 If a 10th stroke is played without holing the shot, the team shall record a score of 10x and proceed to the next hole. - 6.4.3 Scoring (marking of cards) Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow golfers.
+The Tournament Committee may also appoint a volunteer or partner to serve as a